iburzynski/cardano-cli-guru/tutorial/01-simple-transfer.md

 # **`cardano-cli` Exercise 01: Simple Transfer**
 **Note**: you'll need your local node to be running and fully synced to complete this exercise.
-If your node is correctly installed and configured for use with Jambhala, you can use  the appropriate alias in your terminal to start `cardano-node`:
+If your node is correctly installed and configured for use with Cardano EZ-Installer, you can use the appropriate alias in your terminal to start `cardano-node`:
 - `preprod-node` for preprod testnet
 - `preview-node` for preview testnet

-See the **[Starting and syncing the node](./00-installation.md#starting-and-syncing-the-node)** section of the installation guide if you face any difficulty.
+See the **[Cardano EZ-Installer README](https://github.com/iburzynski/cardano-ez-installer)** if you face any difficulty.

 ***
 In this exercise we'll practice generating wallet addresses and submitting a simple transfer transaction.